Lumisilk/SwiftUIPresent/README.md

 ## Features

 - Add the missing fade-in fade-out (crossDissolve) and popover presentation style to SwiftUI.
-- (WIP) Bringing the SwiftUI sheet's height adjustment (detents) API, exclusive to iOS 16, to iOS 15.
+- Bringing the SwiftUI sheet's height adjustment (detents) API, exclusive to iOS 16, to iOS 15.
 - Make your own presentation style and use it in SwiftUI.

 ## Requirements